ryanewel/design/articles/ros2_sectest.md

 For obvious reasons, running the exploit through tests is dangerous.
 To ensure that the code is working properly, a null / no-op attack will be implemented.

-### Project Ownership & Governance
+### Project Ownership and Governance

-As of today, we would like to ensure this project becomes a part of the ROS 2 code base / ros2 organization on GitHub.
+We would like to ensure this project becomes a part of the ROS 2 code base / ros2 organization on GitHub.
 This is to ensure a high level of visibility to this project (and avoid duplication of efforts in the community).

 ## Selected Attacks to be implemented